 The Trust has entered into a transfer agency and service agreement with Invesco Investment Services, Inc. ("IIS") pursuant to which the Fund has agreed to pay IIS a fee for providing transfer agency and shareholder services to the Fund and reimburse IIS for certain expenses incurred by IIS in the course of providing such services.
+IIS may make payments to intermediaries that provide omnibus account services, sub-accounting services and/or networking services.
+All fees payable by IIS to intermediaries that provide omnibus account services or sub-accounting services are charged back to the Fund, subject to certain limitations approved by the Trust's Board of Trustees.
 For the year ended December 31, 2020, expenses incurred under the agreement are shown in the Statement of Operations as Transfer agent fees.